ItsZeusBro/FileInteractionModel/README.md

 3. Stream Filters
 4. Simplifying every possible transaction ever to do with moving data between files
 5. Backbone Infrastructure
+6. UDP stuff?
-6. Big Unstructured Data (like spam and nlp data)
+7. Big Unstructured Data (like spam and nlp data)
-7. World Domination
+8. World Domination

 ## We can begin with the 12 Main Concepts (plus 2):